David-Gyavi/DW-Clubs/README.md

 * __Test:__ To see how the site works i always try to use the dev tool to see the resize of the web on different size screen.
 * **Results:** Everything looks fine as it is  expected.
 * __Verdict:__ The images & text about the gym passed all the tests.

+### Different Clubs To Go To:
+* I created a div section container in it i added div column for my h1 heading.
+And after that i created another div section container in it i added div row container, within the div row i added a div column for my images.